 Nicole Bañales was born and raised in El Paso, Texas, a border town with Ciudad Juárez, México and a predominantly Mexican-American community.
 She is a recent graduate from Swarthmore College where she majored in Sociology and minored in English Literature and Interpretation Theory.
 In the Spring of 2017, she studied abroad in Chile through the Middlebury College Human Rights Track, concentrating her semester in memory and gender studies and interning at Museo de la Memoria y los Derechos Humanos.
 Last year she served as Civic Engagement Intern for the Pennsylvania Immigration and Citizenship Coalition in Philadelphia, assisting with voter registration for newly naturalized citizens.
-She is a case manager at Juntos as a Quaker Voluntary Service fellow.
+She is a Case Manager & Women's Organizer at Juntos as a Quaker Voluntary Service fellow.

 Miguel E. Andrade was born in Buga, Colombia.
 He has been active in Philadelphia's Latinx-Immigrant community since late 2008 after getting involved in community activism at the age of 17, since then has become one of Philadelphia's leading young voices for immigrant rights, education equity and human rights.
 He honed his skills in journalism & TV hosting while volunteering with the Media Mobilizing Project where in 2010 he co-founded, produced and hosted "MMPTV" a TV news & analysis program that aired online as well as Public Access Cable starting his journey in movement communications.
 After joining the team of the immigrant rights nonprofit Juntos in 2011 he co-founded one of Philadelphia's only latino-immigrant youth leadership programs in the organization and helped to highlight the experiences of Latinx-immigrant youth in the city of Philadelphia.
 His passion for intersectional social justice also led him to work with the city's only Queer-Latinx Social Justice Organization, Galaei, first as a board member and then as Interim Executive Director.
 He also worked as a Paralegal at one of Philadelphia's immigration law firms where he was able to gain a a legal understanding of the country's immigration system.